Do You Have What It Takes to Be Reiki Credible?

 Reiki practitioners face a double challenge: the credibility of Reiki practice and the credibility of the practitioner.

-Clearly, meeting the credibility challenge is good for your self-respect.
+Meeting the credibility challenge is good for your self-respect.
 If you are a Reiki professional, being credible is also good for business.

-But the benefits of meeting the credibility challenge extend much further.
-Being a credible Reiki practitioner is a service to the practice, and to the community of practitioners who value a thoughtful, credible approach to Reiki–the kind of approach that helps the person on the street take a second look at what Reiki practice might offer him and his family.
+Being a credible Reiki practitioner is a service to the practice, and to the community of practitioners who value a thoughtful, credible approach to Reiki — the kind of approach that helps people on the street take a second look at what Reiki practice might offer them and their families.

 What’s Your Reiki Experience?

 But even a Reiki beginner can be a credible Reiki beginner.
-Just be upfront about your level of experience, tone down the enthusiasm so as not to overwhelm anyone, and have a seasoned mentor you can turn to as needed.
+Just be upfront about your level of experience, tone down the enthusiasm so as not to overwhelm anyone, and find a seasoned mentor you can turn to as needed.

 Can You Stick with the Reiki Facts?

-Credible practitioners share accurate, factual information and document their sources.
-Folk tales are not credible, unless of course you are an expert in folk literature, and then you not only tell the story, you trace its history, etc. Many Reiki myths and folk tales have been circulated as fact.
+Folk tales are not credible, unless you are an expert in folk literature, and then you not only tell the story, you trace its history, etc. Many Reiki myths and folk tales have been circulated as fact and it damages the credibility of the practice.

-Being credible doesn’t mean having all the answers.
-You build credibility when you admit that you don’t know the answer to a question, promise to find out, and then follow through with your promise.
+When a question that is new to you, admit you don’t know the answer, promise to find out, and then you follow through with your promise.

 Do You Model the Gifts of Reiki Practice?